AIMOWAY-LAB/.github/profile/README.md

 * Clear model pricing information
 * Developer documentation
 * Public examples for `curl`, Python, and Node.js
-* Agent workflow setup notes for compatible tools
+* Setup notes for compatible AI agent and coding agent workflows

 AIMOWAY provides access to selected AI models through authorized service sources and upstream infrastructure.
 AIMOWAY is not a scraping layer or an unofficial shortcut to AI model services.